Caja84/Rate-dependent_electro-mechanical_deformation_LCE/README.md

-# Rate-dependent_electro-mechanical_deformation_LCE
-Rate-dependent Electro-mechanical Deformation of Nematic Liquid Crystal Elastomers
+# Rate-dependent Electro-mechanical Deformation of Nematic Liquid Crystal Elastomers

+This repository contains FEniCSx finite element codes developed for simulating the rate-dependent electro-mechanical deformation of nematic liquid crystal elastomers.

+Specifically, the repository includes all relevant FEniCSx codes for simulating the electrically induced Fréedericksz transition, finite bending, and buckling of a 2D nematic LCE block, as presented in the paper (to be available soon).